Petersson products of bases of spaces of cusp forms and estimates for Fourier coefficients: Introduction.

 An estimate for the Fourier coefficients in the half integral weight case could in principle be obtained in the same way as in the integral weight case discussed above as long as one has an explicit bound for the Fourier coefficients with square free index of a Hecke eigenform.
 Unfortunately most of the known estimates (see \cite[Appendix 2]{blomer_michel_mao} involve constants which are not explicitly known, and we prefer not to discuss this possibility in detail in the present paper.

 This article is an extension of work from the master thesis of the second named author at Universität des Saarlandes, 2014.

-After the first version of this article was posted in the matharxiv Ng Ming Ho sent us his master thesis, from which we also learnt of the previous work of Iwaniec, Luo and Sarnak and of Rouymi.
+After the first version of this article was posted in the matharxiv, Ng Ming Ho sent us his master thesis \cite{ngmingho}, from which we also learnt of the previous work of Iwaniec, Luo and Sarnak, and of Rouymi.
 We thank Ng Ming Ho for providing this information to us.
+We also thank the referee for his very detailed comments which eliminated several embarrassing typing errors.